For consumers For business

 The verdict

-So, it seems that both companies have a trek in front of them—we hope they don’t get too many blisters along the way.
-Is Adidas better than Nike?
-Overall, Nike comes out slightly ahead of Adidas with a better score for workers, but it’s certainly not perfect.
+Is Nike better than Adidas?
+Overall, Adidas comes out slightly ahead of Nike with a better score for animals, but it’s certainly not perfect.

-As ever, the most sustainable item is the one in your closet.
-If you own a pair of Nike or Adidas sneakers but would rather not support the brands in the future, the best option is to use them until they’re worn out and then thoughtfully dispose of them.
-If you’re in the US or Europe, you can drop off old sneakers from any brand to a participating Nike store for recycling.
+The most sustainable item is the one you own right now.
+So if you’ve already got clothes or sneakers from Nike or Adidas, the best option is to wear and repair them until they’re worn out and then responsibly dispose of them.
+If you’re in the US, you can drop off old Nike sneakers to a participating store for recycling.
+Adidas does not appear to offer recycling for its customers’ worn out items.

 See the rating.